EmmaRaine/PracticalPortfolio/README.md

 * **neighbourhood**: the distance between the sheep before they start sharing their food stores
 * **num_of_steps**: how many times agents will be run through the for-loop within the update function that sets the animation

-The model includes a stopping condition that will enable the animation to stop running once the agents have a certain amount of food in their stores.
+This code will run continually as an animation until a stopping condition, which suggests the sheep’s stores are full, is met.
+This animation can be viewed in a graphical user interface (GUI) by using the menu to select ‘run model’.

 #### in.txt